PM Modi holds 'productive meeting' with Sheikh Hasina; India, B'desh sign five MoUs | Politics

 Prime Minister Narendra Modi said on Saturday that he had a ''productive meeting'' with his Bangladeshi counterpart Sheikh Hasina during which they reviewed the full range of bilateral ties and discussed ways to deepen the economic and cultural linkages in the times to come.

-Modi, who is visiting Bangladesh on his first trip to a foreign country since the outbreak of the coronavirus, held one-on-one talks with Hasina which was followed by delegation-level meeting which continued for over an hour.
+Modi, who is visiting Bangladesh on his first trip to a foreign country since the COVID-19 outbreak, held one-on-one talks with Hasina which was followed by delegation-level meeting.

 ''Had a productive meeting with PM Sheikh Hasina.
 We reviewed the full range of India-Bangladesh relations and discussed ways to deepen economic and cultural linkages in the times to come," Modi tweeted.

-Ministry of External Affairs Spokesperson Arindam Bagchi said that Prime Minister Modi and Prime Minister Hasina discussed the progress achieved in areas of health, trade, connectivity, energy, developmental cooperation and many more.
+Ministry of External Affairs Spokesperson Arindam Bagchi said that the two leaders discussed the progress achieved in areas of health, trade, connectivity, energy, developmental cooperation and others.

+''Recognising that terrorism remains a threat to global peace and security, both sides reiterated their strong commitment to eliminating terrorism in all its forms and manifestations,'' said a joint statement issued after their talks.

+Modi expressed India's appreciation for the cooperation extended by Bangladesh in security-related matters.

 In a humanitarian gesture, Prime Minister Modi handed over a representational key of 109 life-saving ambulances to his counterpart Hasina.
 He also handed over a representational box as a symbol of India's gift of 1.2 million COVID vaccine doses to Bangladesh.

-Hasina presented a gold and a silver coin released on the occasion of the birth centenary of her father and Father of Nation Bangabandhu Sheikh Mujibur Rahman to Modi.
+Hasina presented gold and a silver coin released on the occasion of the birth centenary of her father Bangabandhu Sheikh Mujibur Rahman to Modi.
 She also handed over a silver coin released on the occasion of the 50th anniversary of Bangladesh's Independence.

 The two leaders also jointly inaugurated several projects virtually, including opening three new border haats on India-Bangladesh borders and inaugurating a new passenger train 'Mitali Express' connecting Dhaka and New Jalpaiguri on the Indian side.